magentabusiness/magentabusiness.github.io/_includes/docs/user-guide/ui/tenants-pe.md

 ### Introduction

-ThingsBoard supports [Multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) right out of the box.
+IoT Hub supports [Multi-tenancy](https://en.wikipedia.org/wiki/Multitenancy) right out of the box.

-You can think of the ThingsBoard tenant as a separate business entity.
+You can think of the IoT Hub tenant as a separate business entity.
 This is the individual or organization that owns or manufactures the devices and assets.

 {% if docsPrefix == "pe/" %}
 Tenant may have multiple tenant administrator users, enormous number of [customers](/docs/{{docsPrefix}}user-guide/ui/customers), and an unlimited number of [users](/docs/{{docsPrefix}}user-guide/ui/users), assets, and devices.